 4. Early adopters saw what QuickBooks Online was like 5 or 10 years ago and were appalled by it and may still be burned by how it works.

-Housecall Pro’s integration with QuickBooks Online empowers our Superpros to securely import their customer list, invoice history, and price list data to Housecall Pro — all with a single click.
-And once a job is completed, each of the line items and charges that appear on an invoice will automatically sync to your QuickBooks Online account.
+empowers our Superpros to securely import their customer list, invoice history, and price list data to Housecall Pro — all with a single click.
+And once a job is completed, each of the line items and charges that appear on an invoice will automatically sync to your QuickBooks Online and QuickBooks Desktop account.